100 Notable alumni of

 -

-Francine Joy Drescher is an American actress, comedian, writer, activist, and trade union leader.
-She is known for her starring in the lead role as Fran Fine in the television sitcom The Nanny (1993–1999), which she created and produced with her then-husband Peter Marc Jacobson.
+Francine Joy Drescher is an American actress, writer, comedian, producer, and former trade union leader.
+She played Fran Fine in the television sitcom The Nanny (1993–1999), which she created and produced with her then-husband Peter Marc Jacobson.

 -